Ziomioslaw/pwa-vue-calculator/README.md

 ## Calculator

-I wish to create the web version of _classic_ electornic calculator.
+I wish to create the web version of _classic_ electronic calculator.
 I also build this application on request of very excentric person, therefor strange buttons layout.

 ### Calculator state machine